McKinsey Solve Game (2026): How to Prepare and Ace the PSG

 Quick reality check…

-1. We discuss the rationale that motivated McKinsey to switch from the Problem Solving Test to a gamified assessment and what that means for you.
+• Why McKinsey transitioned from the traditional Problem Solving Test to a gamified assessment, and what this means for candidates

-4. We discuss preparation methods, exercises, and tools to lift your performance
+• Proven preparation methods, exercises, and tools to raise performance

 “Imagine yourself in a beautiful, serene forest populated by many kinds of wildlife.
 As you take in the flora and fauna, you learn about an urgent matter demanding your attention: the animals are quickly succumbing to an unknown illness.
 It’s up to you to figure out what to do—and then act quickly to protect what you can.”